Capco Job Candidate Privacy Notice

 We’ll use all the information you provide during the recruitment process to progress your application with a view to offering you an employment contract with us, or to fulfil legal or regulatory requirements if necessary.

 We’ll use the contact details you give us to contact you to progress your enquiry or application.
-We’ll use the other information you provide to assess your suitability for the role.
+With the exception of any equal opportunity information, we’ll use the other information you provide to assess your suitability for the role.

 This may include sharing your information with one or more of our clients, whose account you may be assigned to or considered for, including your, CV, details of your qualifications, relevant experience and skills, identification documentation, references and background and criminal record checks (where applicable).